YieldRay/surgecli/README.md

    surgecli [global options] command [command options] [arguments...]

 COMMANDS:
-   account         Show account information fetch-token     Fetch token by email and password, but do not save the token like login command list            List my sites login           Login (or create new account) to surge.sh logout          Logout from surge.sh teardown        Delete site from surge.sh upload, deploy  Upload a directory (a.k.a. deploy a project) to surge.sh whoami          Show my email help, h         Shows a list of commands or help for one command
+   account           Show account information fetch-token       Fetch token by email and password, but do not save the token like login command list              List my sites login             Login (or create new account) to surge.sh logout            Logout from surge.sh api               Print or set api host, the official host is https://surge.surge.sh su                Switch user teardown, delete  Delete site from surge.sh upload, deploy    Upload a directory (a.k.a. deploy a project) to surge.sh whoami            Show my email help, h           Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --debug      toggle debug on (default: false)
-   --api value  configure the API host (default: "https://surge.surge.sh") --help, -h   show help
+   --debug     toggle debug on (default: false) --help, -h  show help
 ```

 ## build